MicrosoftDocs/sql-docs/docs/relational-databases/data-tier-applications/data-tier-applications.md

 - **IMPORT** - The user can import the schema and the data into a new database.
 For more information, see [SqlPackage import](../../tools/sqlpackage/sqlpackage-import.md) and [Import a BACPAC File to Create a New User Database](../../relational-databases/data-tier-applications/import-a-bacpac-file-to-create-a-new-user-database.md).

-These capabilities are supported by the tools SqlPackage, SQL Server Management Studio, Azure Data Studio, and the Azure Portal.
+These capabilities are supported by the tools SqlPackage, SQL Server Management Studio, Azure Data Studio, and the Azure portal.

 ## DAC Tools